vi/websocat/doc.md

 Connect to specified UNIX SOCK_SEQPACKET socket by path

-Unlike Websocat1, @-prefixed addresses does not convert to abstract namespace
+Unlike Websocat1, @-prefixed addresses do not get converted to Linux abstract namespace

 Prefixes: